 A phased construction of the project began in May 2021, when Barton Malow was awarded the contract to create the new competition track and field and address underground stormwater retention.
 A final inspection of the track and field competition/practice area took place the week of March 13–17, 2023, and a ribbon-cutting and dedication ceremony for the new Randy Marion Track and Field Facility was held April 28, 2023.

 Phase 2 of the project includes a team support building featuring locker rooms and public restrooms, a new softball facility, outdoor tennis courts and an access road.
-App State secured Greene Construction of Boone as the contractor for Phase 2 development, and construction work for the second phase began in June 2023.
+App State secured Greene Construction of Boone as the contractor for Phase 2 development, and construction work for the second phase began in June 2023 and concluded in November 2024.
 The outdoor tennis courts were completed in summer 2024, and the team support building was finished the week of Sept.
 9, 2024.
-The new softball facility is approximately 85% complete as of October 2024 — installation is underway for the facility’s turf, underground electrical infrastructure and storm drainage system.
-Future work includes installing tennis and softball scoreboards and stadium lights.
+The new softball facility was completed in November, with grandstand, press box and sports lighting to be installed in spring 2025.

-A third project phase will include the construction of a facility with indoor tennis courts.
+The project’s third phase consists of the construction of an indoor tennis courts facility.
 The university has selected McMillan Pazdan Smith Architecture, based in Charlotte, North Carolina, as the designer for the courts, and the design process is finished.
-The university will begin seeking a contractor for Phase 3 work in October 2024.
+David E. Looper and Co., located in Hickory, North Carolina, will serve as the contractor for the Phase 3 development.
+Preparation work for Phase 3 began in December 2024, and construction is scheduled to start in February 2025.

-App State and the Town of Boone have received approval from the North Carolina Department of Transportation to have a traffic light installed at the Appalachian 105 property’s entrance along Highway 105.
+App State and the Town of Boone have received approval from the North Carolina Department of Transportation (NCDOT) to have a traffic light installed at the Appalachian 105 property’s entrance along Highway 105, and NCDOT is reviewing the installation plans.
+The university is working to secure a contractor for the installation.
 This measure would help ease ingress and egress to the site, as well as assist in improving left turn safety at the intersection of Highway 105 and High School Drive.

 This artist’s rendering provides an aerial view of the components planned for the phased development of App State’s Appalachian 105 property, including a team support building, a new softball facility, outdoor tennis courts and an indoor tennis facility.
 The new track and field competition/practice area, shown in the top left corner of the rendering, was completed in March 2023.
 Image courtesy of CHA Consulting Inc.